AndersDeath/diary2/000-current.md

 # 08 September - Thursday - Saint-Perersburg

 I've been working on survey prototype since today.
+It will be some kind of thing for building surveys.